Inclusion decisions

 Answer: Please send what you have obtained.
 We have calculated optimal quantaties but it is possile to obtain DNA with slightly less.

 Answer: No, any EDTA blood tubes can be used.
-The total volume of blood sent back to GenOMICC should be as close to 9ml as possible.
+The total volume of blood sent back to GenOMICC should be as close to 4ml as possible.
+Although smaller amounts are obtained for children and babies.

 Answer: No. This part of the study is intended to recruit very carefully-selected patients on a small scale, where local infrastructure exists.
 We will contact you directly about this if necessary.